 GST/HST Closing Payments

-Your business collects the GST/HST taxes, holds them in trust and periodically forwards these payments to the CRA.
+If you are registered for GST/HST, your business collects the GST/HST taxes, holds them in trust and periodically forwards these payments to the CRA.
 If your annual revenue is less than $1.5 million, you remit funds annually.
 From $1.5 to $6 million you pay quarterly, and above $6 million you pay monthly.

 In all cases, you must account for and pay any outstanding GST/HST amounts to the CRA immediately after closing your business.
 When doing so, you must make two separate calculations, one for the amounts owing on non-capital property and another for the amounts owing on capital property.
 Capital property generally includes most investments, including land and buildings.
 Non-capital property includes all other kinds of commercial goods and property.
 In some instances, there is an investment tax credit recapture due when the business closes.
-GST/HST provisions and ITC recapture requirements are discussed in greater detail in CRA publication, “Close my GST/HST account.”
+GST/HST provisions and ITC recapture requirements are discussed in greater detail on the CRA page “Close my GST/HST account“.
 Note that in provinces with a GST, there may also be provincial or retail sales taxes taxes due.

 Notices of Dissolution and Final Tax Returns

 Every registered Canadian business must file a dissolution notice at the time of closing.
-Sole proprietorship’s and partnerships file a “Dissolution or Change of Proprietorship (or Partnership)” form with the provincial Corporate Registry office.
+Sole proprietorships and partnerships file a “Dissolution or Change of Proprietorship (or Partnership)” form with the provincial Corporate Registry office.
 Corporations file an “Application for (Voluntary) Dissolution” with the provincial Corporate Registry office, and must also file a final corporate tax return along with a copy of the corporate articles of dissolution with the CRA.

 If a corporation fails to complete these filings, the CRA will require corporate filings in one or more subsequent tax years, even though there is no income to declare.
 As well, any future CRA tax debt may be added to the corporation and if not dealt with, could result in the CRA raising Director’s Liability against the directors, or the raising of a s.160 / s.325 non-arm’s length assessment to re-capture any dividends paid out while money was owing to the CRA.